-Perhaps you are wondering what the difference between a cobbler, a crisp, and a crumble is?
-Crisps typically have oats in the streusel topping; crumbles do not.
-To learn more about crisps, check out this Kitchn post.
+Perhaps you are wondering the difference between a cobbler, a crisp, and a crumble?

-- Fresh orange juice or lemon juice - don't use concentrate, it's not the same.
+- Fresh lemon juice - don't use concentrate; it's not the same.

-- Vanilla extract - this is a classic, or use almond extract instead.
+- Vanilla extract - this is a classic for flavor.

 - Gluten-free rolled oats - oats are a must for a crisp!

-🥄 Instructions to make this Gluten-free Strawberry Rhubarb Crisp
+How to make this healthy Vegan Strawberry Rhubarb Crisp recipe